auliavafif/getdraft/README.md

 ## About

 GetDraft is a contact list app where you can browse and search random people.
 It very simple project and there are no any authentication to access the app.
-Rest assured, all the people data used in this project is from https://randomuser.me/ so no person privacy violated. 😄
+Rest assured, all the people data used in this project are from https://randomuser.me/ so no person privacy violated. 😄

 ## Running locally in development mode